Computing Projective Implicit Representations from Poset Towers: Poset towers, PiReps, and algebraic background

 Generalizing the notion of simplicial tower~\cite{dey2014computing,kerber2019barcodes}, we introduce poset towers:

 \begin{definition}[Poset tower] A poset tower is a functor $K\colon P\rightarrow \mathbf{SCpx}$; see, e.g., Figure~\ref{fig:posettower}. \end{definition}

 We denote by $K_\ell(x)$ the set of all $\ell$-simplices in $K(x)$.
-In most applications, it is not economical to store a poset tower as a simplicial complex for every node of the poset $P$.
-For example, in the case of multi-filtered simplicial complexes, represented in our setting by a poset tower over a finite grid with inclusion maps, we only need a list of birth grades for every simplex in the complex over the maximum grade.
+In most applications, it is not economical to store a poset tower as a simplicial complex for every grade of the poset $P$.
+For example, in the case of a multi-filtered simplicial complex, which, in our setting, is a poset tower $K\colon P\rightarrow \mathbf{SCpx}$ over a finite grid $P=\{1,\ldots,m\}^d$ where each map $K(x\leq y)$ is an inclusion, we only need a list of birth grades for every simplex in the complex $K(\text{max})$ at the maximum grade $\text{max}=(m,\ldots,m)\in P$.
 We generalize this compact representation to general poset towers by introducing simplex generators and edge events.